Burning More Calories - 5 Ways

-CICO (calories in vs. calories out) is law, there is no need to restrict ourselves to an eating window as if calories eaten at a certain time or between a window makes a difference.
+CICO (calories in vs. calories out) is law, so there is no need to restrict ourselves to an eating window as if calories eaten at a certain time or between a window makes a difference.

 We can eat WHOLE and UNPROCESSED foods in the wrong quantity and still gain fat.
 Eating correctly, not just healthy, is what it is about.
+It is very possible to gain fat from "healthy" foods if they are over-consumed and if the individual is in a caloric surplus.

 Here are 5 ways to create a negative energy balance (a calorie deficit):